What Is a Conditioned Response?

 For example, a child was held down while receiving vaccinations (US).
 He learned a paired association of a needle plus a doctor (CS) equals pain and distress (UR).
-Being back in that situation (conditioning situation) produces distress (CR), causing sufferers to avoid it altogether.
-When needle phobia is severe, patients may not seek help even in the most dire circumstances5.
+Returning to that situation (conditioning situation) produces distress (CR), causing sufferers to avoid it altogether.
+When needle phobia is severe, patients may not seek help even in the direst circumstances5.

-Behavior modification is a type of operant conditioning that is often used to manage student behavior in classrooms6.
+Behavior modification is a type of operant conditioning in behaviorism.
+It is often used to manage student behavior in classrooms6.

 For instance, teachers can give points (reinforcers) to students who show desirable behaviors (CR) in class7.

 Humans are not the only species that can be conditioned.
 Animals can be trained to adopt desired behaviors as conditioned responses8.